The Value of Experience: Add a Teaching Practicum to Your Online TEFL Certification!By Jennifer Collis

 Why would I need a Guided Teaching Practicum?

-- Because you want to get a teaching job in a country where experience or a teaching practicum is required.
+To get a teaching job in a country where experience or a teaching practicum is required

 Schools in some countries (South Korea, for example) and some regions (such as Western Europe) can have a teaching experience requirement or preference.
 Classroom-based TEFL courses include a practicum, so graduates of those courses would not need this certificate.
 However, online TEFL course grads would need to add a practicum.